Kubernetes GitOps with FluxCD - Part 4 - Helm Chart Automation - Kube Prometheus Stack

 2. Upgrade helm release

-.
-At the time of writing this post, the latest available version is 69.5.2
+We initially configured our Helm release at version 65.8.1.
+At the time of writing this post, the latest available version is 69.5.2.

 According to the official release documentation, one would typically need to manually upgrade the Custom Resource Definitions before performing a Helm upgrade.
 However, since FluxCD can manage this process automatically, let’s put this feature to the test.